DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 Results organised by highest eligibility first

-‘Results intro message’ to summarise the user results
+Adapted results intro message with icon to summarise the user results

 Colour coded % bar above CTA to bring clarity before applying